supercollider/supercollider/platform/wasm/example/README.md

 # scsynth wasm example

+> !!!
+The JS interface is not final and subject to change !!!

 This example shows how to use scsynth.wasm on a website.
 It is not intended to provide an comprehensive library to interact with scsynth.wasm within JavaScript but tries to explain all necessary steps to get things running.